 What is the best solar proposal software in Austria?

 SurgePV is the best all-in-one solar proposal software for Austria, combining integrated design, automated EAG grant calculations, Austrian electricity rate database, German language support, and professional proposals in 10–15 minutes — without tool switching.
-For Austrian installers, SurgePV eliminates manual EAG grant calculations (saves 5–10 minutes per proposal), uses accurate regional electricity rates, and generates German language proposals that build trust with Austrian customers.
+SurgePV eliminates manual EAG grant calculations (saves 5–10 minutes per proposal), uses accurate regional electricity rates, and generates German language proposals that build trust with Austrian customers.

 Does solar proposal software calculate EAG grants automatically?